bright/new-www/_posts/2017-10-31-working-with-ios-in-app-purchases.md

 If you aren't able to fetch the purchasable products you've configured, please note that **it can take even up to few hours** for your products to be registered on iTunes Connect.

-Now you can let user make a purchase.
-Remember to lock the UI with a loader until the process is finished to avoid double calls and to make sure that user knows that something is going on.
+Now you can let users make a purchase.
+Remember to lock the UI with a loader until the process is finished to avoid double calls and to make sure that users know that something is going on.

 ```swift
 func purchase(product : SKProduct) {